pdavisonreiber/jekyll-now/_posts/2019-04-18-graderplus.md

 ---

 I hope you enjoy using the app.
-It’s available now on the App Store, and if you want to support its development, and the development of future apps, please do unlock the premium features and throw a dollar (or a pound) my way.
+[It’s available now on the App Store][13], and if you want to support its development, and the development of future apps, please do unlock the premium features and throw a dollar (or a pound) my way.

 [^1]: Requires a maximum score to be entered in Settings